dchang0514/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 # Code Book

-This code book describes the data fields and values of the "tidy_file.txt".
+This code book describes the data fields used in "tidy_file.txt".
-The data fields in 'tidy_file.txt' consists of the following:
+The data fields in 'tidy_file.txt' consist of the following:
  * `Subject` - The identity of the testing subject
  * `Activity` - The type of activity when the feature measurements were conducted
  * `Meaturements` - The measurements of testing result (e.g. mean of values)

-## Activity
+## Activity Types
-The types of activity consists of the following:
+The types of activity consist of the following:
 * `WALKING` (value `1`): walking during the test
 * `WALKING_UPSTAIRS` (value `2`): walking up a staircase during the test
 * `WALKING_DOWNSTAIRS` (value `3`): walking down a staircase during the test